CristenPerret/SkyBinder/README.md

 # MyweaverControls
-Currently its just an `AHK` that can openendly be given hotkeys to functions.
+Currently its just an `AHK` that can openendly be given bind keys to perform actions.

-Its hotkeys only applies to the Skyweaver.exe window.
+It will only apply to anything named 'Skyweaver.exe' but can easily work in-browser.

 The default bind to open the GUI to bind the actions is "F8"